Ali Esteghlalian

 Iranian/Persian Storyteller, Foodways

-Ali Esteghlalian (Beaverton) is a Persian storyteller and traditional cook.
+Ali Esteghlalian (Beaverton) is a Persian storyteller and traditional cooking instructor.
 He has spent years listening to his Persian/Iranian elders, recording their stories, and connecting his family traditions with those accounts.
-Esteghlalian shares those stories and practices while spending time with his immediate family and with Persian and non-Persian communities alike.
-A skilled cook, he has made it his mission to preserve, revive and showcase his family recipes.
+He is a master of Persian cuisine whose practice is informed by his family’s culinary traditions and his own international lifestyle and expertise.
+He has made it his mission to preserve, revive and showcase his family recipes.

 Bio